programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 - If you want Programmfabrik to do isolated tasks on the server (remote installation or troubleshooting) then only with Docker on a Debian server at least version 9 (stretch) or Ubuntu server at least version 16.04 (xenial) - without a graphical interface, 64 bit, in a version for which there are security updates.

-- If you do not want Programmfabrik to take care of the server and want to use Windows as a further requirement, then you need the variant "[Docker for Windows](https://docs.docker.com/docker-for-windows/#step-one-install-docker-for-windows). " The easydb 5 does not work with its alternative "[native Docker](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_10)", which is also recognizable by it's "docker.exe".
+- If you do not want Programmfabrik to take care of the server and want to use Windows as a further requirement, then you need the variant "[Docker for Windows](https://docs.docker.com/docker-for-windows/#step-one-install-docker-for-windows). " The easydb 5 does not work with it's alternative "[native Docker](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_10)", which is also recognizable by it's "docker.exe".

 We do not make separate tests for "Docker for Windows" or Docker on Mac OSX and have not measured the amount of performance degradation by the [additional virtualization](https://docs.docker.com/engine/faq/#does-docker-run-on-linux-macos-and-windows).